tartley/missile-commander/README.md

 * Re-org co-ordinates
   - One camera
-  * set it to show a large area so we can see everything (or should this be in the editor?)
+  x set it to show a large area so we can see everything
+    (or should this be in the editor?)
-  * ground renders with (0, 0) at planet center
+  - ground renders with (0, 0) at planet center
-  * mouse moves in a polar segment
+  - mouse moves in a polar segment
-  * camera pan left right, in a polar manner so with tilt such that ground rotates beneath us properly (Should work even with high rotation values)
+  - camera pan left right, in a polar manner so with tilt such that ground rotates beneath us properly (Should work even with high rotation values)
-  * camera also pans up down slightly (polar though)
+  - camera also pans up down slightly (polar though)
-  * Stars on a parallax background https://docs.godotengine.org/en/stable/classes/class_parallaxbackground.html
+  * Stars on a parallax background https://docs.godotengine.org/en/stable/classes/class_parallaxbackground.html or

 * How to raise an error from ground? (see TODO there)